ooni/spec/nettests/ts-017-web-connectivity.md

-If Web Connectivity uses extensions, data collected by the classic algorithm MUST have the `classic` tag set, to distinguish it from ancillary data we collected.
+If Web Connectivity uses extensions, data collected by the classic algorithm MUST have the `classic` tag set, to distinguish it from ancillary data we collect.
 Additionally, Web Connectivity SHOULD use the `depth=N` tag for each collected event, to map each piece of collected data to the proper redirect depth.
 Additionally, Web Connectivity SHOULD use the `transaction_id` field defined by all the relevant data formats such that: